How to get rid of red eyes

 - Regularly place a cool compress over the eyes, made by soaking clean cotton wool or cloth in warm or cold water and then squeezing it out.

 - Avoid eye makeup, or choose hypoallergenic eye make up.
+A range of hypoallergenic products is available for purchase online.

 - Use artificial tears, which are available for purchase online or over-the-counter or from pharmacies.